 4. Hidden Blue Hair

-To achieve this look, you can really use any blue that you like the best - but to imitate the streaks in the picture, I recommend lightening your hair to at least a level 7 blonde first and then using One N Only Midnight Blue and Haircolors.
-One n Only brand Haircolors have amazing color payoff and will take more than a few washes to fade out, so I think they are perfect for the hidden rainbow style.
-I had Electric teal in my hair for almost 4 months without redying and it looked beautiful the whole time.
-Electric Teal
+To achieve this look, you can really use any blue that you like the best - but to imitate the streaks in the picture, I recommend lightening your hair to at least a level 7 blonde first and then using One N Only Midnight Blue and Electric Teal Haircolors.
+One N Only brand hair colors have an amazing color payoff and will take more than a few washes to fade out, so I think they are perfect for the hidden rainbow style.
+I had Electric teal in my hair for almost four months without redying, and it looked beautiful the whole time.

 To apply, you'll need two tint brushes, two-color bowls, and foil or plastic wrap.
 Decide what section of your hair you want to apply color to.
 Part your hair above that section and tie back the rest of your hair so it's out of the way.
 If you want natural hair underneath your dyed section, part your hair again underneath the dyed section, tie back the hair that is not being dyed, and pin tin foil underneath the section you're dying.

 First, you'll need to lighten that section.
 Once it is the desired shade of blonde, take the teal tint brush and paint a 1-inch section from root to tip.
 Then do the same thing with the blue tint brush, alternating until the whole section is coated with dye.
 Place a piece of tin foil on top and pin it to the bottom ton foil piece to keep it from moving.
 Leave the dye in for 30 minutes to an hour, using warm heat to seal if you like.
 Once you rinse it out, you should have beautiful hidden blue hair!